Clustering-based redshift estimation: method and application to data: Clustering-based redshift estimation

-In addition, we note that the higher the redshift sampling given by the reference population, the more likely we are to detect high contrast features in the redshift distribution of the unknown sample.
-The width $\delta z$ of the reference redshift slices should be as small as possible.
-Eq.~\ref{eq:detectability} shows that datasets with more than thousands of objects per unit redshift are required to detect a typical cross-correlation signal.
-Interestingly we now have access to a variety of surveys providing us with 3d positions (based on spectroscopic redshifts or, in some cases, sufficiently accurate photometric redshifts) which are large enough.
+Interestingly we now have access to a variety of surveys providing us with 3d positions (based on spectroscopic redshifts or, in some cases, sufficiently accurate photometric redshifts), many of which are large enough to be used as reference samples for clustering redshift estimation.
 As an illustration, we show in figure~\ref{fig:surveys} a compilation of samples drawn from the Sloan Digital Sky Survey \citep[SDSS;][]{abazajain09} for which the redshift distributions are known.
 The figure includes distributions for galaxies, quasars and absorber systems.
-As can be seen, the usability criterion given in Eq.~\ref{eq:detectability} is met by numerous samples.
-This figure also also shows that different populations can be used to check the consistency of the infered redshift distributions.
+As can be seen, the usability criterion given in Eq.~\ref{eq:sn} is met by numerous samples.
+This figure also shows that different populations can be used to check the consistency of the inferred redshift distributions.
 In the next section we will make use of the spectroscopic quasar and absorber samples as reference populations.
 Those are shown with the dark blue and brown curves, respectively.
-While SDSS quasars are found all roughly all redshifts from 0 to 6, \mgii\ absorbers are only visible in the range $0.4<z<2.2$.
+While SDSS quasars are found over the redshift range $0<z<6$, \mgii\ absorbers are only visible in the range $0.4<z<2.2$.

-\subsection{Gravitational lensing effects}
+\subsubsection{Gravitational lensing effects}